rymdlego/note/README.md

 ## Setup

-Before using the `note` CLI, ensure that the following environment variables are set:
+Before using the `note` CLI, ensure that the following environment variable is set:

 - `NOTES_PATH`: Path to the directory where notes are stored.

+Optional environment variables:

 - `EDITOR`: The text editor to use when editing notes (default: `vi`).
 - `NOTES_FILETYPE`: The file type for notes (default: `md`).
 - `NOTES_SCRATCHFILE`: The scratch file name for quick notes (default: `scratch`).